-Nourishing Health through the 4 Seasons With Ellen Goldsmith, Licensed Acupuncturist
+Nourishing Health through the 4 Seasons Classes with Ellen Goldsmith, Licensed Acupuncturist

 In the practice of Chinese medicine, attuning ourselves to and living in harmony with nature through the seasons is fundamental to improving and maintaining good health.